alpitabrol/Python-/README.md

 # Python
 TensorFlow with Python in detail!
-Using Anacoda in Linux OS.
+Using Anacoda in Linux OS!